dotlang/language/README.md

 - Bitwise: `~ & | ^ << >>`
 - Math: `+ - * % ++ -- **`
 The bitwise and math operators can be combined with `=` to do the calculation and assignment in one statement.
-- `=` operator, makes a variable refer to the same object as another variable, by defaut.
-It is overriden for primitives to make a copy.
+- `=` operator, makes a variable refer to the same object as another variable.
+If you need a copy, you have to clone the variable.
-- You can clone a variable when doing assignment to be sure it will not be assign by ref.
 - `x == y` will call `equals` functions is existing, by default compares field-by-field values.
+But you can o
 - You can only override these operators: `==` (`equals`), `=>` (`bind`) + some others by writing your custom functions.
 - For example, `x[10]` will call `op_index(x, 10)`.